Axelrod-Python/Axelrod/docs/tutorials/getting_started/noisy_tournaments.rst

 introduced by flipping plays between ‘C’ and ‘D’ with some probability that is applied to all plays after they are delivered by the player.

-The presence of this persistant bakground noise causes some strategies to behave substantially differently.
+The presence of this persistent background noise causes some strategies to behave substantially differently.
 For example, TitForTat can fall into defection loops with itself when there is noise.
 While TitForTat would usually cooperate well with itself::